getproofy/proofy-python/proofy-commons/README.md

 `proofy-commons` provides the foundational components used by all Proofy framework adapters.

-Only the functions re-exported from `proofy.__init__` are part of the public API.
+Only the functions re-exported from `proofy` are part of the public API.
 Everything else is considered internal and may change without notice.

 ## Installation